CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

 ```
 The PhaTYP predictions will be incorporated in the final virus contig tables.
 #### `phaTYP_env`
-  * the path toward the conda environment where PhaTYP is installed
+  * the name of the conda environment where PhaTYP is installed
   * mandatory parameter, no default is given
 #### `phaTYP_p`
   * the path toward the folder with PhaTYP